FIWARE-Ops/FIWARE-Legal/docs/FIWARELabTermsAndConditions.md

 You are responsible for the connection to the FIWARE Lab Services, including the Internet connection.

-You may not use a false e-mail address, impersonate any person or entity, or otherwise mislead as to the origin of any Third Party Data or Third Party Content.
+You may not use a false email address, impersonate any person or entity, or otherwise mislead as to the origin of any Third Party Data or Third Party Content.

 You represent and warrant that You own or otherwise control all of the rights